Shamdixit/finalpro/README.md

  - Azure AI health bot

 ## introduction
-Welcome to the Wellthier HealthCare Website repository.
+Welcome to the finalpro Website repository.
 This project aims to provide a comprehensive platform for managing patient records, scheduling appointments, and offering healthcare information.
 It is designed to streamline operations for healthcare providers and offer an intuitive interface for patients.
 ## features and functionalities:
 - Patient Management: Record and manage patient details securely.
 - userfriendly Interface: a clean and simple UI